vertical landscaping trends

 Tower Garden

-Can get various flowers, herbs and vegetables in stacked pots or tower fashion to create an attractive vertical greenery display.
+You can arrange various flowers, herbs, and vegetables in stacked pots or towers to create an attractive vertical greenery display.

 Woolly pockets

-Installing pliable, permeable felt spaces on a wall will enable you to develop a variety of plants in an original method.
+Installing pliable, permeable felt spaces on a wall will enable you to develop a variety of plants using the original method.

 Living Room Dividers

-Using tall plantings or upright garden screens to divide rooms inside while bringing plants into the decor.
+Tall plantings or upright garden screens are used to divide rooms inside while bringing plants into the decor.

 Shoe organizers